How to Apply for Financial Aid

 Other Documentation Requirements

-Please be aware that sometimes the need for additional documentation arises in the midst of the financial assistance process.
-We cannot continue processing your application until we have all the information we need.
+Please be aware that the need for additional documentation sometimes arises during the financial assistance process.
+We cannot continue processing your application until we have all the necessary information.
 As we review information, the status of your file may change.
-You should check your PAWS “to do” list regularly.
-You may be asked to supply the following:
+You should check your PAWS “To-Do List” regularly.

-- Immigration and Naturalization Service documentation
+• Immigration and Naturalization Service documentation

-- Proof of Selective Service registration
+• Proof of Selective Service registration

-- Marriage licenses
+• Marriage licenses

-- Separation documents
+• Separation documents

-- Death certificates
+• Death certificates

-- Birth certificates
+• Birth certificates

-- Veterans Administration documentation
+• Veterans Administration documentation

-- Federal tax transcripts
+• Federal tax transcripts

-- Verification Worksheets
+• Verification Worksheets

-- Verification of Untaxed Income and/or Benefits
+• Verification of Untaxed Income and/or Benefits

-- Copy of your social security card
+• Copy of your social security card

-- Other documentation as requested
+• Other documentation, as requested

 You do not need to provide any of the above documents unless we request them.